How to hang lining paper

 2. Vertically – best if you are putting lining paper on to paint it as it is easier smoothing lining paper down the wall.

-If you do want to hang the lining paper vertically and wallpaper over the top, start from the place where you are going to hang the first length of wallpaper and hang a half-width of lining paper.
+If you do want to hang the lining paper vertically and wallpaper over the top.
+Start from the place where you are going to hang the first length of wallpaper and hang a half-width of lining paper.
 Continue with full widths across the rest of the wall.
-This is okay if the two papers are the same width, but be aware that lining papers are available in different widths and we recommend planning so that two lots of seams do not fall in the same place.
+This is okay if the two papers are the same width, but be aware that lining papers are available in different widths.
+We recommend planning so that two lots of seams do not fall in the same place.

 For the best results, we recommend: